Skip to main content

 Functional link between sarcoidosis-associated gene variants and quantitative levels of bronchoalveolar lavage fluid cell types

 Abo Al Hayja M, Kullberg S, Eklund A, Padyukov L, Grunewald J, Rivera NV.
-Functional link between sarcoidosis-associated gene variants and quantitative levels of bronchoalveolar lavage fluid cell types.
 Front Med (Lausanne).
 2023 Feb 7;10:1061654. doi: 10.3389/fmed.2023.1061654.
-PMID: 36824606; PMCID: PMC9941743.
+PMID: 36824606; Publication link

 Genetic variants associated with sarcoidosis are likely to modulate quantitative levels of BAL cell types and may regulate gene expression in immune cell populations.
-Thus, the role of sarcoidosis-associated gene-variants may be to influence cellular phenotypes underlying the disease immunopathology.
+Thus, the role of sarcoidosis-associated gene variants may be to influence cellular phenotypes underlying the disease immunopathology.

 Gene-based analysis in LS and non-LS sex groups across all cohorts